rakeshraheja89/stocks-api/README.md

 2. go to terminal and type :
        docker compose up
 3. verify cassandra instance in docker desktop on 9042
-4. go back to terminal and type docker ps
+4. open a new terminal window and type docker ps
 5. copy container id
 6. type :